 How do I submit my photos to you?

 The best way to get your photos in my hands is to e-mail them to me at firstname.lastname@example.org.
-You can also send them to me on Facebook or tag me on Instagram, but I will eventually need to have high resolution photos e-mailed, so I can use them on Facebook and the blog.
+You can also tag me in your camper photos on Instagram, but I will eventually need to have high resolution photos (around 1 MB or higher) e-mailed, so I can use them on Facebook and the blog.
+I’m no longer accepting submissions via Facebook Messenger.
+E-mail is just the easiest and the best!

 Do I have to have a blog to be featured?